Electrical Engineering (MSc, 1.5 Years or 3 Semesters)

 Request Information

-The aims of the MSc in Electrical Engineering are to:
+The general objectives of the program are to:

 - Prepare students to succeed in a constantly growing, highly demanding and competitive technological world;